SSS-Says-Snek/SSS-Says-Snek/README.md

 - **Python** (Most proficient)
 - SQL (Specifically MySQL)
 - **HTML** (Kind of...
 I guess???)
-- C++ (Barely can make a calculator app, so it probably has no right to be on this list)
 - **Networking** (Ehh, I guess I'm *okay* at it... did some SFTP, FTP, sockets, and port forwarding)
 - **Math** (I'd say I'm proficient at math, currently at the level of matrices and trig)
 - **Piano** (Playing for... maybe 5 years now)